Aquatic Mitts - Why Use Them?

 TIPS with the Aquatic Mitt

-Never force anyone to use mitts
+Never force anyone to use an aquatic mitts

 Train sculling and show clients the three levels of intensity ( i.e. slice - fist -web)

 the wrist neutral position.
 Never push the water with a hyper-extended